microsoft/CromwellOnAzure/docs/managing-your-workflow.md

 - The "WorkflowInputsUrl" is the url for your input JSON file.
 You can use this file to customize inputs to any workflow file.
 - The "WorkflowOptionsUrl" is only used with some workflow files.
 If you are not using it set this to `null`.
 - The "WorkflowDependenciesUrl" is only used with some workflow files.
 If you are not using it set this to `null`.
+- The "WorkflowLabelsUrl" is only used with some workflow files.
+If you are not using it set this to `null`.

 Your trigger file should be configured as follows:
 ```